-- (1) All of the Company's investments are in entities which are domiciled in the United States and/or have a principal place of business in the United States. - (2) Has been pledged as collateral under the Credit Facilities. - (3) All investments are less than 5% ownership of the class and ownership of the portfolio company. - (4) All interest is payable in cash due monthly in arrears, unless otherwise indicated, and applies only to the Company's debt investments.
+(1) All of the Company's investments are in entities which are domiciled in the United States and/or have a principal place of business in the United States.

+(2) Has been pledged as collateral under the Credit Facilities or Asset-Backed Notes.

+- (3) All investments are less than 5% ownership of the class and ownership of the portfolio company. - (4) All interest is payable in cash due monthly in arrears, unless otherwise indicated, and applies only to the Company's debt investments.
 Interest rate is the annual interest rate on the debt investment and does not include ETP and any additional fees related to the investments, such as deferred interest, commitment fees or prepayment fees.
 All debt investments are at fixed rates for the term of the loan, unless otherwise indicated.
-For each debt investment, we have provided the current interest rate in effect as of March 31, 2013. - (5) Portfolio company is a public company. - (6) For debt investments, represents principal balance less unearned income. - (7) Preferred and common stock warrants, equity interests and other investments are non-income producing. - (8) Debt is on non-accrual status at March 31, 2013 and is, therefore, considered non-income producing.

-(9) Value as a percent of net assets.
+For each debt investment, the current interest rate in effect as of September 30, 2013 is provided. - (5) Portfolio company is a public company. - (6) For debt investments, represents principal balance less unearned income. - (7) Preferred and common stock warrants, equity interests and other investments are non-income producing. - (8) Debt is on non-accrual status at September 30, 2013 and is, therefore, considered non-income producing. - (9) Value as a percent of net assets.